LeetLLM

 1caught: batch device does not match model device mps

-That's the same rule you learned in CUDA.
-The Mac path isn't an exemption from device consistency.
+Same rule as CUDA.
+The Mac path is not an exemption from device consistency.

 Unsupported operations and CPU fallback

 An operation without an MPS implementation can stop an otherwise valid training loop.
-PyTorch exposes PYTORCH_ENABLE_MPS_FALLBACK=1 so unsupported MPS operations can run on CPU instead of failing immediately.[3]Reference 3MPS Environment Variables.https://docs.pytorch.org/docs/2.9/mps_environment_variables.html Treat that flag as a debugging aid, not a promise that every unsupported operation will work.
+PyTorch exposes PYTORCH_ENABLE_MPS_FALLBACK=1 so unsupported MPS operations can run on CPU instead of failing immediately.[3]Reference 3MPS Environment Variables.https://docs.pytorch.org/docs/stable/mps_environment_variables.html Treat that flag as a temporary compatibility aid, not a promise that every unsupported operation will work.

 terminal